Railway accidents in Victoria: Windsor, 1882

+Tourello, 1882

+On 8 May, a train travelling from Maryborough to Ballarat collided at Tourello with a train travelling in the opposite direction.
+The accident occurred when the train from Maryborough was backing into a siding to allow the train to Maryborough to pass it, but the latter train did not stop before that manoeuvre had been completed.
+About half a dozen people were injured, the guard of the train from Maryborough most seriously.

 Ringwood, 1894

 On the evening of Saturday, 20 January, the boiler of locomotive R297 exploded.
 The driver received a head wound and the fireman suffered from shock.
 They had been protected to some extent by the locomotive cab.
 A large piece of metal from the boiler was found 200 metres from the scene, an adjacent shed was demolished by the explosion, and the windows of nearby houses were shattered.

 Tungamah/St James, 1897

 On 14 July 1897 'R' Class locomotive No.341 derailed on the Yarrawonga to Benalla line in northern Victoria.
 One passenger was taken to hospital with 'severe shock'.

 Wickliffe Road, 1899

 On 3 July 1899, a mixed train was derailed.
 Only one of the twenty passengers on board complained of any injury.